 - Allow to air dry or use a diffuser hairdryer to keep curl definition

-- Put into a protective style such as cornrows to help protect the hair from damage and keep it moisturised.
+- Do put into a protective style such as cornrows to help protect the hair from damage and keep it moisturised.

 - Style it.
 Click here for loads of ideas for mixed race boys’ hairstyles.